oroinc/documentation/user/back-office/system/integrations/shipping-integration/fedex.rst

 5. Follow the steps described in the aforementioned Configure a FedEx Integration in OroCommerce section to set up the production integration between FedEx and OroCommerce.

-   .. important:: Make sure that the **Test Mode** check box is NOT selected as you are configuring the production integration.
+   .. important:: Make sure that the **Test Mode** checkbox is NOT selected as you are configuring the production integration.

 **Related Topics**